nmamano/nmamano-personal-site/blog/dijkstra/dijkstra.md

 ## Introduction

 Dijkstra's algorithm for the shortest-path problem is one of the most important graph algorithms, so it is often covered in algorithm classes.
 However, going from the pseudocode to an actual implementation is made difficult by the fact that it relies on a priority queue with a "decrease key" operation.
 While most programming languages offer a priority queue data structure as part of their standard library, this operation is generally not supported (e.g., in C++, Java or Python).
 In this blog, we go over the different ways to implement Dijkstra's algorithm with and without this operation, and the implications of using each.
-All in all, we consider 5 versions of Dijkstra:
+All in all, we consider 5 versions of Dijkstra (names mostly made up by me):

 - **Textbook Dijkstra**: the version commonly taught in textbooks where we assume that we have a priority queue with the "decrease key" operation.
 As we said, this often does not hold true in reality.
 - **Linear-search Dijkstra**: the most naive implementation, but which is actually optimal for dense graphs.
 - **Lazy Dijkstra**: practical version which does not use the "decrease key" operation at all, at the cost of using some extra space.
 - **BST Dijkstra**: version which uses a self-balancing binary search tree to implement the priority queue functionality, including the "decrease key" operation.
 - **Theoretical Dijkstra**: version that uses a Fibonacci heap for the priority queue in order to achieve the fastest possible runtime in terms of big-O notation.
 This is actually impractical due to the complexity and high constant factors of the Fibonacci heap.

+Roughly, each of the 5 versions corresponds to a different data structure used to implement the priority queue.
+Throughout the post, let `n` be the number of nodes and `m` the number of edges.
+Here is summary of the resulting runtime and space complexities:

+- **Textbook Dijkstra**: indexed binary heap.
+Runtime: `O(m*log n)`; space: `O(n)`.
+- **Linear-search Dijkstra**: unordered array.
+Runtime: `O(n^2)`; space: `O(n)`.
+- **Lazy Dijkstra**: binary heap.
+Runtime: `O(m*log n)`; space: `O(m)`.
+- **BST Dijkstra**: self-balancing BST.
+Runtime: `O(m*log n)`; space: `O(n)`.
+- **Theoretical Dijkstra**: Fibonacci heap.
+Runtime: `O(m + n*log n)`; space: `O(n)`.

 We provide implementations in Python and C++.
 The initial sections are mostly background.
 If you are already familiar with Dijkstra's algorithm, you can skip to the code snippets.